10 Amazing festivals of Ladakh

 14th and 15th February 2019

 The monks of Stok and Spituk Monasteries with mask dances celebrate the Stok Guru Tsechu for two days.
-Laymen dress up as oracles and are prepared by the monks to receive the spirits of deities, during the two-day festival.
+Laypeople dress up as oracles and are prepared by the monks to receive deities’ spirits during the two-day festival.

 4. Hemis Festival